-Over 99% of the world’s smartphones are now operated by either iOS or Android, now that they’ve shut out Microsoft and Blackberry from the market.
+More than 99% of the world’s smartphones are operated by either iOS (Apple) or Android (Google).
 But which operating system is the ultimate cell phone winner?
 Both are smart, both are sleek – and both have their drawbacks.
 Below, we’ll explore three reasons for choosing iOS for your communication needs, and three reasons to opt for Android.

 “Macs don’t get viruses,” was the common trope paraded around when Apple first introduced their distinguished computers – and this statement extended to iPhones. iOS products are far less susceptible to viruses than Android, because of Apple’s level of exclusivity. iPhone apps can only be installed from the Apple Mac Store, providing a level of control over the malware that gets through.
 This seems to work effectively, as a much higher percentage of mobile malware targets Android than iOS; one study found that 97% of all malware written in 2015 was geared towards Android, and another estimated that just 0.7% of threats were aimed at iOS.
-When choosing the right phone for you, it seems that iOS is the safer choice.
+So, to answer whether iOS or Android, when choosing the right phone for you, it seems that iOS is the safer choice.

 Need for speed

-Despite the 2017 controversy surrounding slowed iPhones, newer iPhones like the iPhone 8 plus and the iPhone X utilize an A11 Bionic chip, providing unparalleled speed and power to iOS devices.
-The chip has proven to lead to a 25% increase in speed when compared to its predecessors.
-For example, where it takes a Samsung Galaxy S9 two minutes and 32 seconds to transcode a two-minute, 4K video, the iPhone X only requires 42 seconds to get the job done.
-Gamers will also appreciate the steep speed difference between iPhones and Androids, as iPhones facilitate a smoother experience when playing augmented-reality (and other intensive) games.
+Despite the 2017 controversy surrounding slowed iPhones, subsequent iPhones, like the iPhone 8 plus and the iPhone X, utilized an A11 Bionic chip, providing unparalleled speed and power to iOS devices.
+The chip led to a 25% increase in speed when compared to its predecessors.
+For example, where it took a Samsung Galaxy S9 two minutes and 32 seconds to transcode a two-minute, 4K video, the iPhone X only required 42 seconds to get the job done.
+Apple’s 11 Pro and 11 Pro Max phones now include the A13 Bionic chip, which is the company’s most power efficient chip yet.
+So, in addition to speed, the phones also have 4-5 extra hours of battery life and a 20% performance boost.
+It’s no wonder, then that gamers also appreciate the steep speed difference between iPhones and Androids, as iPhones facilitate a smoother experience when playing augmented-reality (and other intensive) games.

 Variety and compatibility

-While both iOS and Android have what to offer in terms of quality, Android provides the quality at lower cost.
+When contemplating iOS or Android, both have what to offer in terms of quality, but Android provides the quality at lower cost.
 For developers, publishing an unlimited number of apps through the Android marketplace is affordable at $25 – where iOS costs $99 for the same – and there is a higher percentage of free apps in Google Play Store than in the iOS App Store.
 This, combined with the fact that Android provides low-cost, quality handsets that are hundreds of dollars cheaper than iPhone’s newer models, makes the choice a simple one.
-The proof is in the numbers: Android holds close to 90% of the market share around the world.
+The proof is in the numbers: Android holds almost 75% of market share around the world.

-Bottom line: The tight-knit hardware/software combination of iOS clearly provides users with quality mobile devices, while Android’s overall compatibility makes it cheaper and more easily customizable.
+The Bottom Line: The tight-knit hardware/software combination of iOS clearly provides users with quality mobile devices, while Android’s overall compatibility makes it cheaper and more easily customizable.
+So, iOS or Android?
 What kind of phone are you going to buy next?